bradallenfisher/dmd-course-materials/practice/good_design_tells_the_truth.md

 **Read:**

 Sen no Rikyu and the Paradox of Innovation, Good Design Tells the Truth (p.
-3-26) in Design and Truth by Robert Grudin Write a response to the writing prompt on your course blog.
+3-26) in Design and Truth by Robert Grudin

 **Writing prompt:**